Blue checking accounts icon

 Even mammoth corporations had to start somewhere.
 Getting in on the ground floor before these companies hit the big time is the idea behind small-cap stocks.
 (Oh, to be able to hop in a time machine and scoop up some Microsoft, Amazon, or Apple stock on the cheap!)
 These tend to be fairly risky because not all smaller companies build themselves into multi-billion-dollar behemoths.
 But if you research, invest, and hold your investments in solid companies for the long term, you may be in store for significant returns.

-“I’ll always be a big proponent of diversifying your portfolio when it comes to investments,” said Josh Lusby, CFP®, CFS Investment Advisor at SELCO Investment & Retirement Services*.
+“I’ll always be a big proponent of diversifying your portfolio when it comes to investments,” said Josh Lusby, CFP®, LPL Wealth Advisor at SELCO Investment & Retirement Services*.
 “Simply put, it’s the smart and safe way to go when thinking of your long-term financial picture.”

-Trendy investments like cryptocurrency are hard to ignore.
-If you decide to test the crypto market—even for a short time—be sure to weigh risk versus reward and talk to a financial advisor.
+If you decide to test the crypto market—even for a short time—be sure to weigh risk versus reward and talk to an LPL Financial Advisor.
 Conversely, putting your money into proven investment options may be more your speed.

 You’ve likely heard it before, but Lusby confirmed that investing is more of a marathon than a sprint.